blessinvarkey/blessinvarkey.github.io/theatre/README.md

 - "The Human Condition" by Hannah Arendt

 ## Evaluations
-- Participants in performance sessions & workshops: 40%
+- Proactive participation in sessions: 30%
+- Maestro Show: 20%
-- AI X Theatre Play: 30%
+- AI X Theatre Play: 20%
 - Final reflection paper on personal learning and application: 30%